-Students are Honors-eligible as entering Freshmen if they graduated in the top 10 percent of their high school class and have an SAT of at least 1250 (verbal+math, with a minimum score of 570 on each) or a 28 on the ACT (minimum score of 27 each on verbal and math).
+Students are Honors-eligible as entering Freshmen if they graduated in the top 10 percent of their high school class and have an SAT of at least 1310 (verbal+math, with a minimum score of 630 in reading and 590 in math, or a 28 on the ACT (minimum score of 27 each on verbal and math).

 Current and potential ANSC majors who have an overall GPR of ≥ 3.5 are eligible for admission to the Department Honors Program.
 Students are encouraged to consult with an ANSC Academic Advisor as early as possible in their academic career to plan their course sequence.